emera86/SASmanual-MkDocs/SASmanual/docs/sasvi.md

 ## Report Designer

-These are the tipical step that a report author might walk through creating a report in the designer:
+These are the tipical step that a report author might walk through while creating a report in the designer:

 1. Choose your data source
 2. Modify data item properties